A. Schema format¶

 !# end schema

-appear once in the file and must appear in that order within the file.
-A section separator
+A section separator is a line starting with !#.
+The section separator lines (!# start schema, !# end schema, !# end hed) must only appear once in the file and must appear in that order within the file.

-file.
 Empty lines or lines containing only blanks are ignored.
-The basic format

 node-name <nowiki>{attributes}[description]</nowiki>

 The number of asterisks indicates the level of the node in the subtree.
-HED-3G node names
+The attributes are in curly braces ({ }) and the description is in square brackets ([ ]).

 '''Property''' <nowiki>{extensionAllowed} [Subtree of properties.]</nowiki>